dbullock1086/Herakles/README.md

 - `Saturation`
 - `NullValue`

 These algorithms look for certain values in the `samples_*` branches.
 CRC values are negative numbers or numbers that exceed the 12-bit range, usually a purposefully invalid number to indicate a firmware error.
 Saturated values are numbers at the 12-bit ceiling of 4095.
 Null values are zero.
-These three are a good example of keeping algorithms simple; they are separate even though you probably want all three in one test. **Note:** Algorithms that analyze the `samples_*` branches will skip these three values.
+These three are a good example of keeping algorithms simple; they are separate even though you probably want all three in one test. **Note:** Algorithms that analyze the `samples_*` branches will skip these extreme values.

 There is an algorithm that studies the high-frequency response of the `samples_*` branch: